skohub-io/swib20-workshop/resources/configure-editor.md

 }
 ```

+**Note**:
+- This does not validate the data for a context but does only add the `@context` object per default to the data in SkoHub Editor.
+Thus, when opening the editor, the context is already there:
-**Note**: As you can see, there is also a `@language` definition in the context.
+- As you can see, there is also a `@language` definition in the context.
 By adding the [`@language` JSON-LD keyword]() to the context like this, all strings not tagged otherwise will be language tagged with `en`.

-**Note**: This does not validate the data for a context but does only add the `@context` object per default to the data in SkoHub Editor.
-Thus, when opening the editor, the context is already there:

 [![Screenshot of a freshly loaded SkoHub Editor](/img/skohub-editor.png)](https://skohub.io/editor/)